 by Keunwon Chung, Statistical Economist

 But this record-breaking housing boom was not just limited to those homes purchased as primary residences.
 The second-home market also benefited.
 Generational low interest rates, increased variety of mortgage products and home equity built through strong home appreciation made it easier for home buyers to not only trade up their primary residence homes, but to purchase additional properties from Cabin listings as vacation or investment homes.
+If you ever decide to invest in a vacation rental property, you may get in touch with a Real estate investing agency to find out which financing options are available to you.
+It’s also advisable to find a vacation property management company to take care of the property and the guests or tenants.

 Behind the Trend

 Tax law reforms that took effect in 1997 helped propel the surge in second home demand.
 These reforms allowed home sellers to exclude up to $500,000 in capital gains from taxation.
 Homeowners did not have to buy expensive homes to avoid capital gains tax any more.
 Instead, buying a smaller/less expensive primary residence and a second home (whether used as a vacation home or an investment vehicle) with the tax-free gain made second-home buying more financially attractive to homeowners than ever before.
+Sky Eden condo is located at Bedok Singapore District 16, will be redeveloped into a mixed development.

 Many homeowners purchase second homes to diversify investments.
 Real estate gains have been offsetting stock market declines.
 For example, from 2000 to 2004, existing home price appreciation increased 55 percent while the Standard & Poor’s 500 index declined 15 percent.
 As an investment choice, the housing market presented an attractive alternative to stocks for investors.